cpetrella-sketch/CS513/assignments/assignment2/README.md

 ## Submission

-Submit your completed `Assignment2_Notebook.ipynb` file on Canvas.
+Submit your completed `Assignment2_Notebook.ipynb` file on Canvas along with screenshots of all graphs presented.

 Remember to put your name and id in the marked location at the top of the file.

 #### Acknowledgement
 This assignment is modeled after a [similar assignment](http://web.stanford.edu/class/cs244/pa1.html) at Stanford University.